orlamadden/personafy/README.md

 $ git push heroku master
 ```
 9. The option is there to connect to Github, but I used the CLI method of manually pushing to Heroku each time a change is to be made.
+10. Open Heroku.
+Open the app and the Personafy app should be running.

 ## Credits